format-message/format-message/README.md

   gender: 'male',
   numBananas: 27
 })

+// transpiles to a function call, with the function defined at the top level
+$$_on_date_date_short_name_ate_123456({ n:4000, d:new Date() })
+...
+function $$_on_date_date_short_name_ate_123456(args) {
+  return ...
+}
 // en-US: "On 1/1/15 Curious George ate 27 bananas at his house."
 ```

+### Current Optimizations

+* Calls with no placeholders in the message become string literals.
+* Calls with no `plural`, `select`, or `selectordinal` in the message, and an object literal with variables or literals for property values become concatentated strings and variables.

+All other cases result in a function call, with the function declaration somewhere at the top level of the file.

 CLI Tools
 ---------

-All of the command line tools will look for `require`ing or `import`ing
-format-message in your source files to determine the local name of the
-`formatMessage` function.
-Then they will either check for problems, extract
-the original message patterns, or replace the call as follows:
+All of the command line tools will look for `require`ing or `import`ing `format-message` in your source files to determine the local name of the `formatMessage` function.
+Then they will either check for problems, extract the original message patterns, or replace the call as follows:

 ### format-message lint